muldjord/skyscraper/README.md

 * Made sure cli header always has correct number of dashes

 #### Older releases
-Release notes for older older releases can be found [here](OLDERRELEASES.md)
+Release notes for older releases can be found [here](OLDERRELEASES.md).